ScilifelabDataCentre/Publications/README.md

 ----------

-The system was designed for keeping track of the publications to which the facilities of SciLifeLab contributed.
+The system was designed for keeping track of the publications to which the infrastructure units of SciLifeLab contributed.
 See [SciLifeLab Publications](https://publications.scilifelab.se/).